chang-cai/TaskCommMCR2/README.md

 More precisely, we need to formulate a measure on the separability of the different classes of features as a surrogate of the inference accuracy.
 This characterization/measure can be applied to measure the accuracy based on the received features, which is an explicit function of the precoders amenable to optimization.

-This work invokes the principle of maximal coding rate reduction (MCR2) as a measure of inference accuracy for both feature encoding and precoding optimization design.
+This work invokes the maximal coding rate reduction (MCR2) as a measure of inference accuracy for both feature encoding and precoding optimization design.
 It endeavors to expand the space spanned by the overall features and, in the meanwhile, to compress the subspace spanned by each individual class, so that different classes are maximally separated.